Chanbadsha/B5-L2-A1-Badsha/README.md

 | 4.
 Extending/Inheritance         | ✅ `extends`        | ✅ Intersection    |
 | 5.
 Declaration merging           | ✅ Yes              | ❌ No              |
 | 6.
 Implementable in classes      | ✅ Yes              | ✅ Yes             |

+ ## When Should You Use Each?
+### Use interface when:

+| You're defining object structures.

+You want declaration merging or extending interfaces.

+You’re working with class-based OOP.

+Use type when:

+You need to define unions, primitives, or tuples.

+You want to compose multiple types.

+You’re using utility types or creating more complex types.